simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for May 26-May 28 2024
+Radio Blackout Forecast for May 27-May 29 2024

-              May 26        May 27        May 28
+              May 27        May 28        May 29
 R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: A chance for R1 (Minor) blackouts exists on 26-28 May as Region 3679 rotates beyond the western limb.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```